 The faculty and staff who make online learning happen

-The ability to serve more than 15,000 students in more than 175 degree and certificate programs requires dedicated employees.
+The ability to serve the nearly 14,000 students in more than 175 degree and certificate programs requires dedicated employees.
 From the time when students first reach out to inquire with admissions questions to when they don their graduation cap and gown, staff and faculty are working to help them succeed.

 Admissions counselors help prospective students with tasks such as the application process and other inquiries about choosing a major.
 Other colleagues in enrollment management services assist students with financial aid, registration, transferring credits, and other tasks to help them get situated and ready to start learning online.